luqmaan/Instabus/README.md

 ## Solution

 We reverse engineered CapMetro's app to find out how they were getting real-time data.
-Then we [documented the hidden/secret CapMetro API](https://github.com/luqmaan/MetroRappid/wiki/The-CapMetro-API).
+Then we [documented the hidden/secret CapMetro API](https://github.com/luqmaan/Instabus/wiki/The-CapMetro-API).
 We then used that API and built an Android app that shows real-time arrivals for MetroRapid and MetroRail, really quickly.

 Step 1.
 Select A Route And Direction

 ![Select A Route And Direction](https://cloud.githubusercontent.com/assets/1275831/3613330/f7e6324a-0db6-11e4-96f9-77adfff913bc.png

 Step 2.
-MetroRappid automatically finds the nearest stop and vehicle
+Instabus automatically finds the nearest stop and vehicle

 ![View the closest stop and vehicle](https://cloud.githubusercontent.com/assets/1275831/3613329/f7e0cdc8-0db6-11e4-972f-9de75b036372.png))

 Step 3.
 Get on the bus.
-Let everybody around you know about [metrorappid.com](http://metrorappid.com)
+Let everybody around you know about [instabus.com](http://instabus.com)

 ## FAQ

-### What happened to MetroRappid for iOS and MetroRappid for Android?
+### What happened to MetroRappid?

+MetroRappid has been renamed to Instabus.

-MetroRappid for iOS is being replaced with this.
+MetroRappid for iOS has been replaced with Instabus.

 MetroRappid for Android (winner of ATX Hack For Change) had problems working with the Google Maps API.
 We've chosen to move in the direction of open data, and now instead use OpenStreetMaps.
 This webapp replaces MetroRappid for Android.